-Google Employees Begin Global Walkout To Protest Company's Treatment Of Women
+Google Employees Walk Out To Protest Company's Treatment Of Women

 Rubin has tweeted, "These false allegations are part of a smear campaign."

-"As Google workers, we were disgusted by the details of the recent New York Times article, which provided the latest example of a culture of complicity, dismissiveness, and support for perpetrators in the face of sexual harassment, misconduct, and abuse of power," organizers told NPR in an emailed statement.
+Walkout organizers told NPR in an emailed statement: "As Google workers, we were disgusted by the details of the recent New York Times article, which provided the latest example of a culture of complicity, dismissiveness, and support for perpetrators in the face of sexual harassment, misconduct, and abuse of power.

 "For every story in the New York Times, there are thousands more, at every level of the company.
 Most have not been told."